+We are working on changing this in 2020.
 If you own or work for an audio production company that might be able to offer a placement outside of London, please do contact us.
-We’d love to be in touch about plans for next year’s fellowship and beyond.

 The history of Multitrack

-Multitrack 2019 is being organised by a volunteer steering team.
+Multitrack is organised by a volunteer steering team.
 These are the people on the team right now:

 - Arlie Adlington – freelance producer

 - Leanne Alie – Podcast Project Manager and Diversity Consultant

 - Deborah Dudgeon – Whistledown

 - Lisa Hack – Goldsmiths Associate Lecturer, ex BBC World Service

 - Zezi Ifore – broadcaster